sugaryourcoffee/monitoring/docs/ganglia.md

 `puppet apply` locally.

     uranus$ sudo puppet apply --verbose /etc/puppet/manifests/site.pp

+Now we let the servers collect data and in the meanwhile we have to inform our Ganglia server about the new clusters.
+We add the new clusters as data resources to `/etc/puppet/modules/ganglia/files/gmetad.conf`.

+    data_source monitoring localhost:8649 nagios.fritz.box:8649
+    data_source production mercury.fritz.box:8652
+    data_source staging uranus.fritz.box:8653
+    data_source infrastructure earth.fritz.box:8654

 If we go to [localhost:4568/ganglia](http://localhost:4568/ganglia) we should see 4 clusters continuousy showing metrics.